FREE-Merging: Fourier Transform for Efficient Model Merging

 \subsection{Motivation}

-In this section, we discuss why it is necessary to propose an optimized merging method for the backbone and introduce the expert module during inference, respectively.
+We first analyze why both merging optimization for the backbone and the introduction of experts are necessary.

-First, merging optimization for the backbone is crucial, yet often overlooked by current expert-based model merging methods.
+First, backbone optimization is crucial but overlooked by current expert-based merging ways.
 As the backbone holds most parameters, its performance is key to the overall success.
-For instance, upgrading from LLaMa2~\cite{touvron2023llama} to LLaMa3~\cite{dubey2024llama} significantly improves results even with the same fine-tuning methods and data.
-Thus, we propose a training-free backbone merging method for reducing task conflicts in the backbone.
+For instance, upgrading from LLaMa2~\cite{touvron2023llama} to LLaMa3~\cite{dubey2024llama} greatly improves results even with the identical fine-tuning.
+Thus, we propose a training-free merging method to reduce task interference in the backbone.

 Next, we present a theorem showing the necessity of task experts.
 Based on Theorem~\ref{theorem:moe need}, introducing additional information is essential.
-For proof, see Appendix~\ref{appendix:proofs}, and the effectiveness of task experts is proved in Appendix~\ref{appendix:discussion}.
+For proof, see Appendix~\ref{appendix:proofs}, and the effectiveness of task experts is proved in Appendix~\ref{appendix:dis:task experts}.

-\begin{theorem} Model Merging has no free lunch.
-Merged model $\theta_m$ cannot simultaneously retain the capabilities of $\{\theta_k\}_{k=1}^K$ without introducing additional information. \end{theorem}
+\begin{theorem} \textbf{Model Merging has no free lunch.} Merged model $\theta_m$ cannot simultaneously retain the capabilities of $\{\theta_k\}_{k=1}^K$ without introducing additional information. \end{theorem}